 This is an older blog post, you will find one on more recent data here

-This interactive presentation contains the latest oil & gas production data from 13,324 horizontal wells in the Permian (Texas & New Mexico) that started producing since 2009/2010, through October 2017.
+These interactive presentations contain the latest oil & gas production data from all 18,480 horizontal wells in the Permian (Texas & New Mexico) that started producing since 2008/2009, through October.

 The ‘Advanced Insights’ presentation is displayed below:

 This “Ultimate recovery” overview shows the average production rate for these wells, plotted against their cumulative recovery.
 Wells are grouped by the quarter in which production started.

 Initial well productivity has kept rising through the last quarters.
 The more than 1,000 wells that started in Q3 last year peaked over 800 bo/d in their first full calendar month.